Germanchrystan/C-Course/01-Basics/README.md

 - If you want to store that as a numerical value rather than a string, your program has to convert the string character by character to a numerical value and this is the job of the scanf function.

 Like printf(), scanf() uses a control string followed by a list of arguments.
 Control string indicates the destination data types for the input stream of characters.
+The scanf() function uses pointers to variables.

+Remember these 3 rules about scanf:
+- Returns the number of items that it successfully reads.
+- If you use scanf() to read a value for one of the basic variable types we've discussed, precede the variable name with an '&'.
+- If you use scanf() to read a string into a character array, don't use an '&'.

+The scanf() function uses whitespace (newlines, tabs, and spaces) to decide how to divide the into into separate fields.

+It is the inverse of printf(), which converts integers, floating-point numbers, characters, and C strings to text that is to be displayed onscreen.

+When a program uses scanf to gather input from the keyboard, it waits for you to input some text.
+When you enter some text and press enter, then the program proceeds to read the input.